KoenCa/resume/README.md

 my own domain: https://www.koencastermans.com/.
 Every push to the `master` branch will trigger a production deploy.
 All pull requests will get a separate deploy to review the changes in a safe environment.

+I also self-host the Plausible analytics tool for the website with Coolify which allows me to have privacy friendly analytics.

 ## Requirements